xieyuheng/learner/README.md

 # Learner

-Reading the book "The Little Learner".
+A machine learning library learned from "The Little Learner".

 ## Development